ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 Parameter|Description
 ------|-----------
 `api`|Pointer, which the application creates.
-`data`|Pointer where MAC user sets payload, IE element pointers and length.
+`data`|Pointer where MAC user sets payload, IE pointers and length.
 `rssi`|Signal strength for received packet.
 `lqi`|Link quality to neighbor.

-Signal strength and link quality are just extra information if devices won't share link quality both ways at ack message protocol spesific way.
+Signal strength and link quality are additional information that devices can share in an Ack message.

 Structure for give Ack payload: